Parallel sequential Monte Carlo for stochastic gradient-free nonconvex optimization: Introduction

 In this paper, we propose a \textit{parallel sequential Monte Carlo optimizer} (PSMCO) to minimize cost functions with the finite-sum structure of problem \eqref{eqCostFunction}.
-The PSMCO is a zeroth-order stochastic optimization algorithm, in the sense that it only uses evaluations of small batches of individual components $f_i(\theta)$ in \eqref{eqCostFunction}.
-The proposed scheme proceeds by constructing parallel samplers, each of which aims at minimizing the same cost function $f(\theta)$.
-Each sampler performs subsampling without replacement to obtain its mini-batches of individual components and passes over this dataset only once.
-Using these mini-batches, the PSMCO constructs potential functions, propagates samples via a jittering scheme \cite{crisan2018nested} and selects samples by applying a weighting-resampling procedure.
+The PSMCO is a zeroth-order stochastic optimization algorithm, in the sense that it only uses evaluations of small batches of individual components $f_i(\theta)$ in \eqref{eqCostFunction}. {In particular, it does not require the computation or approximation of gradients.} The proposed scheme proceeds by constructing parallel samplers, each of which aims at minimizing the same cost function $f(\theta)$.
+Each sampler performs subsampling without replacement to obtain its mini-batches of individual components and processes each component only once.
+Using these mini-batches, the PSMCO constructs potential functions, propagates samples via a jittering scheme \citep{crisan2018nested} and selects samples by applying a weighting-resampling procedure.
 The communication between parallel samplers is only necessary when a joint estimate of the minimum is required.
 In this case, the best performing sampler is selected and the minimum is estimated.
-We analytically prove that the estimate provided by each sampler converges almost surely to a global minimum of the cost function and provide explicit convergence rates in terms of the number of Monte Carlo samples generated by the algorithm.
-We then show numerical results for two optimization problems where classical stochastic optimization methods struggle to perform.
-We remark the difference between the proposed scheme and the SMC-based schemes in \cite{miguez2013convergence} where the authors partitioned the parameter vector and modeled it as a dynamical system, an approach that cannot be used with problem \eqref{eqCostFunction} because each individual function $f_i$ depends on the complete vector $\theta$.
-The PSMCO algorithm, in turn, is explicitly designed to provide an estimate of the full parameter $\theta$ at each iteration.